Codeine Overdose Symptoms To Look Out For

 Overdose Symptoms

-In the larger the dose, the greater the risk of developing codeine overdose symptoms.
+The larger the dose, the greater the risk of developing a codeine overdose.
 This is especially the case for long-time drug users.

 Get Help Today